 The biggest email marketing mistake you can make is putting social sharing buttons in a promotional email.
 Never link your logo to your homepage in a promotional email.

 Never link to anything other than the conversation you’re attempting to drive.

 What’s the best way to A/B an email marketing campaign?

-Before you start testing, benchmark your starting point, because you can’t improve if you can’t measure.
+Before testing, benchmark your starting point because you can’t improve if you can’t measure.

 Start by measuring your deliverability rate.

 For example, if you send out 100,000 emails, what percentage gets delivered to the recipient?

 Tes one thing at a time, like adding more links to the email or including an image, and see how that impacts your deliverability.